sriramab/gamamanual/References/PlatformDocumentation/WorkspaceProjectsAndModels/NavigatingWorkspace.md

 ### User models

 This category regroups all the projects that have been [created](GamlEditorGeneralities) or [imported](ImportingModels) in the workspace by the user.
 Each project is actually a folder that resides in the folder of the workspace (so they can be easily located from within the filesystem).
-Any modification (addition, removal of files…) made to them in the filesystem (or using another application) is immediately reflected in the _Navigator_ and vice-versa.
+Any modification (addition, removal of files...) made to them in the file system (or using another application) is immediately reflected in the _Navigator_ and vice-versa.

 Model files, although it is by no means mandatory, usually reside in a sub-folder of the project called "models".